machal/cssmine-content/content/node-js-installation.md

 ```

 And what about the front-end [Bower packager](bower.md)?
-That's easy.
+That’s easy.
 Just
 install it globally like this:

 ```bash